Best Bike Locks Compared

 Kryptonite has one of the most recognizable names in the industry, and not because of the Superman reference.
 Their products are often measured against some of the top tiers in the bike lock world.

-The included FlexFrame bracket is a capable accessory that pairs well with the entire package.
+With a max performance steel shackle it resists both bolt cutters and leverage attacks.
 One of the three keys is lighted and has a swappable battery for when it dies.

 - 3 keys